7 Jovial Books Where The Guy Falls In Love First

 7. Playing with Fire

 Then they’re going to start to work together, and they’re slowly going to become friends.
-It will turn into a romance, and the guy falls first before the girl falls for him.
+It will become a romance, and the guy falls first before the girl falls for him.
 This book has a more serious tone to it.
-The only negative side of the book is that the story shows a double standard which is confusing for some readers in the BookTube community!
+The only negative side of the book is that the story shows a double standard, confusing for some readers in the BookTube community!
 If you’ve read November Nine by Colleen Hoover, you probably enjoy it.
-I recommend looking up trigger warnings for this one before you pick it up.
+I recommend looking up trigger warnings before you pick it up.

 Playing with Fire